BFieguth/brisk/docs/source/api/index.rst

     Provides an interface for defining what models should be trained and how they should be trained.

+:doc:`evaluation`
+    Classes involved in model evaluation, either providing methods to evaluate a model and plot results or to define metrics used for evaluation.

 .. toctree::
    :maxdepth: 1
    :hidden:

    data
    configuration
+   evaluation

 API Objects
 ------------